Resource Center → Financial Assistance For Individuals With Disabilities → Printer Friendly Version

 - 4. Loans

-HelpHOPELive is a 501(c)(3) nonprofit that helps patients and families facing transplantation or catastrophic injury afford uninsured medically related expenses through grass-roots fundraising.
+HelpHOPELive is a 501(c)(3) nonprofit that helps patients and families facing transplantation, catastrophic trauma, or non-traumatic injury afford uninsured medically related expenses through grass-roots fundraising.

 HelpHOPELive provides the consultation needed to raise funds to bridge the gap between what health insurance will pay and what is actually needed to heal, live and thrive.

 Patients, their families and community volunteers are given the tools to launch and sustain successful fundraising campaigns, providing:

 - expert fundraising guidance and ongoing support;

 - fiscal accountability in the collection, management and disbursement of funds raised;

 - tax deductibility for donors.